Skip to main content

 Install Grackle Docs

-You only need to install the Grackle Docs accessibility checker once.
-It will always be available to you in Google Docs once you have installed it, even if you use a different computer.
+You only need to install Grackle once.
+After installation, it will be available in Google Docs, even when using a different computer.

 Grackle add-on